yuchi1989/ssltimer/README.md

 * SSL implementation: openssl-0.9.7 and openssl-1.0.2
 * SSL-version: TLS 1.0
 * Key size: 1024
+* SSLTimer and web servers are located in the same virtual machine
 #### Experiment method
 Run SSLTimer 20 times for the web server using openssl-0.9.7 and compute the average of the mean variance.
 Run SSLTimer 20 times for the web server using openssl-1.0.2 and compute the average of the mean variance.